Wunkolo/qAverageColor/README.md

  1. Load in a chunk of 4 32-bit pixels into a 128-bit register
     * `|ABGR|ABGR|ABGR|ABGR|`
  2. Shuffle the 8-bit channels within the vector so that the upper 64-bits of the register has one channel, and the lower 64-bits has another.
-    * There is a bit of "waste" as you only have four bytes of a particular channel and 8-bytes within a lane, these values can be set to zero by passing any value with the upper bit set to `_mm_shuffle_epi8`(such as `-1`).
+    * There is a bit of "waste" as you only have four bytes of a particular channel and 8-bytes within a lane.
+These values can be set to zero by passing a shuffle-index with the upper bit set when using `_mm_shuffle_epi8`(A value such as `-1` will get `pshufb` to write `0`).
 This way these bytes will not effect the sum.
     * `|0G0G0G0G|0R0R0R0R|` or `|0A0A0A0A|0B0B0B0B|`
     * `|0000GGGG|0000RRRR|` or `|0000AAAA|0000BBBB|` works too
-    * Any permutation in particular works so long as the unused elements do not effect the total sum and are 0
+    * Any permutation in particular works so long as the unused elements do not effect the horizontal sum and are 0
  3. `_mm_sad_epu` the vector, getting two 16-bit sums within each of the 64-bit lanes, add this to the 64-bit accumulators
     * `|0000ΣG16|0000ΣR16|` or `|0000ΣA16|0000ΣB16|` 16-bit sums, within the upper and lower 64-bit halfs of the 128-bit register